 This stretch has a bunches of trees of moderate height, growing higher the farther the decommissioning of the rail line fades into the past.
-It was hard to identify many of the trees from afar, but I spotted 2 London plane, a handful of tree-of-heaven’s, many mulberries, and one Paulownia tomentosa, or “Princess Tree,” native to China.
+It was hard to identify many of the trees from afar, but I spotted 2 London plane, a handful of tree-of-heaven, many mulberries, and one Paulownia tomentosa, or “Princess Tree,” native to China.
 The soft lightweight seeds were commonly used as a packing material by Chinese Porcelain exporters in the 19th century and packages would often leak or burst open in transit, scattering seeds along rail tracks.
 I wondered if this tree got here from that lineage.
 There are also a few “snags” in this stretch, which is the term for a standing dead tree, valuable habitat and relatively unusual in NYC.
 There are random refrigerators strewn behind the buildings and the ground floor businesses deal with frequent flooding.

-Crescent park is a tiny city park with many benches.
-Someone is always sitting on a bench in this park, and I thought I was sure to attract curiosity, yet those folks kept to themselves, occasionally talking with someone familiar passing by, either coming from or going to the broadway shops.
-The park seems to function as a micro-neighborhood public square.
-A majority of those passing seemed to be spanish speaking, and I got a handful of “thumbs up” and smiles by passersby, and the occasional “it’s beautiful.”
+A majority of those passing seemed to be Spanish speaking, and I got a handful of “thumbs up” and smiles from passersby, and the occasional “it’s beautiful.”
 Many folks came and went to cars parked along the street directly behind me.

 Crescent park is named after the nearby Albany Crescent, a curious curved artifact of the Albany post road, used for mail delivery, following the original Wickquasgeck Trail.
 When the Major Deegan was built, this Albany Crescent was kept, extending above the highway— you can see an indication of it in the left hand side of the painting.
-Albany Crescent was once an important junction, where Albany Post Road and Boston Post Road interesected.
+Albany Crescent was once an important junction, where Albany Post Road and Boston Post Road crossed each other.

 One young girl of about 10 walked past and said “I like your painting, Mister.”